ykamo001/GitMap/README.md

 ##Description
 GitMap creates a map of a git repository, showing all the commits of each branch.
 The map will be saved in a plain text file with the name of (TBD).
+Currently, the script will only work if every branch is derived from the same head branch.
 The map will show the author, date, and message of each commit.
 The information of each commit is contained within a box.
 Currently, the box will look like